WordPress/hosting-handbook/tests.md

 export WPT_DEBUG=
 ```

-We will configure the folder where the WordPress software downloads and the database accesses will be made in order to prepare the tests.
+Configure the folder where the WordPress software downloads and the database accesses will be made in order to prepare the tests.

 ### Preparing the environment

-Before we do the first test, we'll catch up on everything.
-This process can be run before each test in this environment if we want to keep it up to date, although it will depend more if it is in a production environment.
+Before doing the first test, catch up on everything.
+This process can be run before each test in this environment if wanted to keep it up to date, although it will depend more if it is in a production environment.

 ```bash
 cd /tmp/phpunit-test-runner/